microsoft/sqllinuxlabs/prelab/readme.md

 ## Connecting to your Linux VM with ssh

 ### Windows Client

+`Note`: If you have any issues connecting with ssh to your Azure VM, be sure to have installed the latest version of your ssh client such as MobaXterm (<https://mobaxterm.mobatek.net/download.html>), Bitvise (<https://www.bitvise.com>), or whatever ssh client you are using on Windows.

 You will need the **Linux Login** and the password you saved from the Azure VM Deployment section above in the prelab.